qilin/paysuper-currencies/README.md

 ## Exchange directions

 There are two directions for exchange and rates requests: `buy` and `sell`.
-The direction affects the application of the correction rules for rates and exchages.
+The direction affects the application of the correction rules for rates and exchanges.

-* Exchange direction `buy` increases an exchange rate for a percent determined in the corresponding correction rule, and decreases a result amount.
+* Exchange direction `buy` increases an exchange rate for a per cent determined in the corresponding correction rule and decreases a result amount.
-* Exchange direction `sell` decreases an exchange rate for a percent determined in the corresponding correction rule, and increases a result amount.
+* Exchange direction `sell` decreases an exchange rate for a per cent determined in the corresponding correction rule and increases a result amount.

 ### Storing